Dental Braces for Improving Your Smile

 Dental braces are orthodontic appliances designed to straighten and improve the aesthetics and function of your teeth.
-This benefits children as straight teeth are easier to clean.
+This benefits both adults and children as straight teeth are easier to clean.
 In addition, after the teeth have been straightened, there is usually an increase in overall self-esteem and confidence level.
-If your child is from age 6 to 10, you can consider Myobrace to correct the growth and development of his/her teeth.

 The braces process can be uncomfortable when the teeth are being moved.
 Braces can also trap more food than usual, so great attention to good oral hygiene is required to prevent tooth decay and gum disease.
-The common types of braces include the traditional metal braces, ceramic braces, self-ligating braces and lingual braces.
+Common types of braces include the traditional metal braces and ceramic braces.
 For aesthetics reasons, there are also invisible or clear braces (a more commonly known brand is Invisalign) options, you can read more about Invisalign here.

-Your braces treatment at T32 will be managed by our experienced orthodontists - specialised dentists who come with a wealth of experience and knowledge working with braces for adults and children.
-Orthodontists are trained full-time for at least three years in this specialty before certification as specialists.
-During the period of training, most of them has seen many different dental scenarios and are definitely well-prepared to handle complex or complicated cases.
+Your braces treatment at T32 is managed by our experienced orthodontists - specialised dentists who are experienced and knowledge working with braces for adults and children.
+Orthodontists are trained full-time for three years in this specialty.
+During training, most of them had experienced many different dental scenarios and are definitely competent to handle complex cases before certification as specialists.

 T32 is dedicated to creating positive experiences for your braces treatment by providing comprehensive dental care in a personalised and comfortable environment.
-We are a one-stop solution centre with dental operatories, operating theatres, consultation rooms, a fully-equipped dental laboratory, a digital computer tomography (CT) scanning chamber, and as well as a spacious lounge for patients and their families.
-Our dental centres in Singapore are created with aesthetics and relaxation in mind, to not only meet your dental care needs, but also to ensure a complete and pleasant experience.
+We are a one-stop destination for orthodontics/braces with extensive facilities.
+The entire process of the treatment is accomplished in our clinic.
+Our dental centres are designed with aesthetics and comfort, to meet not only your dental needs, but also to ensure a pleasant and holistic experience.

 Common Orthodontic Issues